-Healthy eating for children
+Healthy Eating for Children

 What children eat during childhood can influence their future eating habits and health.
-By giving children plenty of vegetables and fruit, we can help give them the best start for their growth and development.
+By giving children plenty of fruit and vegetables, we can help give them the best start for their growth and development.

 Eat more vegetables and fruit